naqeebghazi/sqldb.darey/README.md

   Grant access to a user:

-    GRANT ALL PRIVILEGES ON *.* TO 'username'@'%' IDENTIFIED BY 'password'
+    GGRANT ALL PRIVILEGES ON *.* TO 'ubuntu'@'%' WITH GRANT OPTION;

   Replace username and password with appropriate values.
+Maintain apotrophes.
 The '%' allows connection from any host; replace it with a specific IP if needed.

   Flush privileges: